 - Young, W., MacDonald, C.H., Heggen, T., & Fitzpatrick, J. (1997).
 An evaluation of the specificity, validity and reliability of jumping tests.
 Journal of Sports Medicine and Physical Fitness, 37(4), 240-245.

 - Ziv, G., & Lidor, R. (2010).
 Vertical jump in female and male basketball players – a review of observational and experimental studies.
 Journal of Science and Medicine in Sport, 13(3), 332-339.

 - Krisler Instrument Corporation, Amherst, NY. http://www.kistler.com/ accessed 2-5-2013.

 - Innervation, Muncie, IN. http://www.innervations.com/ accessed 2-5-2013.

-The contents of this article – Management of ACL Ruptures in Skiers, is aimed at medical professionals.
+The contents of this article – Biomechanical Analysis and Measurement of Vertical Jump as a Performance Indicator in Basketball, is aimed at medical professionals.
 It is provided here for informational purposes only and should not be treated as medical or health management advice.
 The materials herein are not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your doctor, physiotherapist or other health care provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read in this article or website.
 Reliance on any information provided herein is solely at your own risk.

-The content of this article – Management of ACL Ruptures in Skiers, is copyright © 2016 of Suegnet Meyer and Meyer & Associates.
+The content of this article – Biomechanical Analysis and Measurement of Vertical Jump as a Performance Indicator in Basketball, is copyright © 2016 of Suegnet Meyer and Meyer & Associates.
 Transmission or reproduction of the contents, beyond that allowed by fair use as defined in the copyright laws requires the written permission of the copyright owners.